ejrgilbert/whamm/README.md

 1. the Wizard engine interpreter. https://github.com/titzer/wizard-engine/tree/master
 2. the Wasm reference interpreter. https://github.com/WebAssembly/spec/tree/main/interpreter

+The Wizard Engine execution script must also be configured, located at: https://github.com/titzer/wizard-engine/tree/master

 **How to build the [Wizard GH project]() to acquire these binaries:**
 1. [Install OCaml](https://opam.ocaml.org/doc/Install.html)
 2. Download [`progress`](https://github.com/titzer/progress) and ensure the `progress` binary is on your `PATH`